Loonytic/hue-light-notification/README.md

 # STILL EDITING:
 ### Still need to:
-- Update my master again, to reflect updated branch project copy
 - Record and upload video, then post link HERE
-- Update file below to match master
+- Update this README to match master (currently just copied from Final-Modified's Jupyter notebook)

 ### Copy submitted for COGS 18 Final Project:
 - Under branch: Final-Modified